SteveMacenski/slam_toolbox/README.md

 I also have a Snap built for this that's super easy to install if you know snaps, named `slam-toolbox`.
 Otherwise,

-You'll need to install Ceres [from source instructions here](http://ceres-solver.org/installation.html) or `sudo ap-get install libceres-dev`
+If manual, You'll need to install Ceres [from source instructions here](http://ceres-solver.org/installation.html) or `sudo ap-get install libceres-dev`

 G2O: `sudo apt-get install ros-kinetic-libg2o`